GildedPleb/bitcoin-helps/README.md

 # Why?

 This project is a result of reading C. Jason Mailer's [book](https://www.amazon.com/Progressives-Case-Bitcoin-Equitable-Peaceful/dp/B0C1J3DC2X) "A Progressive's Case for Bitcoin" and having the thought, "It is compelling that both a libertarian and progressive case can be made for Bitcoin.
 Indeed, both of those ideologies are radically opposed.
 What ideology does bitcoin not apply to?"
 Naturally, I started exploring this concept and found that there are no ideologies that do not agree with and benefit from Bitcoin, even ardent Central Bankers themselves could benefit as it removes moral hazard from their job affording them new-found integrity.
 Even absurdists benefit, for its hilarious that novel internet nerd money works better than credit cards, treasuries, and remittance combined.
 Naturally, the next step was to expand the search, to all people groups, and all languages.
 This project is the result.
+(Oh, and it was also inspired a little by [The Library of Babel](https://libraryofbabel.info))

 But more than all of that, I simply got tired of writing hundreds of these essay by hands for friends and family.
 The templates used in the prompts herein are the culmination of years of writing and finding patterns in the stories I have told over and over about how important Bitcoin is for so many of the circumstances I have come across.